WEI-LI-666/Mutimedia-Project-and-Homework/README.md

   <ul>
     <li> Don't be worry after pressing enter and the text disappear, it will save in a buffer(and on the left of the inputbox).
   </ul>
-  <li> 3) Then the line between two dot will change, if work correctly.
+  <li> 3) Then the line between two dots will change, if work correctly.
   <ul>
     <li> You can **Drag** any red dot to change the size and the position of the **Fractal Line**.
   </ul>